Diyi2020/Diyi2020.github.io/_pages/about.md

 I am interested in Computational and Applied Mathematics(CAM) and would like to explore applications involved in Condensed Matter Physics, Quantum Computing + Information, Mechanics, and Medical Science.

 Currently as a fourth year Math PhD Candidate, I am honored to be advised by Prof Luskin at University of Minnesota, Twin Cites.
-Most of my interests toward mathematics lie within applying modern analysis and probability theory to __Numerical Analysis__, __Multi-Scale__ and __Machine Learning__ .
-Especially, I am interested in using Machine Learning for Scientific Computing and using NISQ QC for Mutli-scale Computation.
+Most of my interests toward mathematics lie within applying modern analysis and probability theory to __Numerical Analysis__, __Scientific Machine Learning__ .
+Especially, I am interested in using ML for Scientific Computing and using NISQ QC for Mutli-scale Computation.

-For applications, I am mainly working on the electronic structure of Moire/Quantum Material and interested in exploring more Quantum Tech.
+For applications, I am mainly working on the electronic structure of Moire/Quantum Material.
+There are a couple of topics I am interested in exploring or collaborate with

+(1) Applied Math: Spectral theory, Dynamics

+(2) Computational Physics: Correlated Physics / Superconductivity in Moire Material

+(3) Quantum Computing: Quantum Optimization / Block Encodings / Applications to Material Science and Drug Design

 __Programming Language__: Julia, Python, Matlab